morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 ```

 Update: I was able to purchase a new Netgear A9000 WiFi 7 USB adapter based on the mt7925 chip on 07-07-25.
 I will be testing and reporting at the following location: https://github.com/morrownr/USB-WiFi/issues/630 This adapter may or may not stay in this list depending on how testing and reports go.

-Warning: There is also a mt7927 chipset that is very similar to the mt7925.
-It is also available on cards for internal installation.
-However, support for the mt7927 has not gone into the Linux kernel yet.
-The mt7927 supports a channel width of 320 MHz but otherwise appears to be the same as the mt7925 chipset.
-A separate entry for the mt7927 will be made above once support is in the Linux kernel.

 -----